DariaKrestina/places-to-go/README.md

 ## Project Description

-Places to go is an Airtable and React build app where user is able to view , add and edit information about tourist attractions.
+Places to go is an Airtable and React app where user is able to view , add and edit information about tourist attractions.

 ## Wireframes